Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 While there’s nothing wrong with being cost-conscious, you need to be careful of going too cheap.

-Getting professional help from someone knowledgeable and experienced in marketing will save you time and money in the long run.
+Getting professional help from someone knowledgeable and experienced in marketing for accountants will save you time and money in the long run.

 Using a single marketing channel